Hollikill/Lasa-Computer-Science/README.md

 ### L10n

-a localization project for class, code not mine unless otherwise indicated
+a localization project for class, check for school-provided files commit